xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/declaration.md

 - Dynamic storage duration.
 The storage for the object is allocated and deallocated using heap allocation functions, such as `new` and `delete`.

 Variables declared at block scope with the specifier `static` or `thread_local` have static or thread storage duration but are initialized the first time control passes through their declaration.
 On all further calls, the declaration is skipped.
 The destructor for a block-scope `static` variable is called at program exit.

+## One-Definition Rule

+- No translation unit shall contain more than one definition of a variable, function, class type, enumeration type, or template.
+- Each program shall contain one definition of each non-inline function or variable that is odr-used in that program. "odr-used" means that an item is used in a context where the definition of it must be present.
+(This rule doesn't cover class type, enumeration type, inline function with external linkage, class template, non-static function template, static data member of a class template, member function of a class template, or partial template specialization.)

 ## Header Guard